NePheus/capacitor-adjust-resize/README.md

 Why: On using <item name=\"android:windowTranslucentNavigation\">true<\/item>, the keyboard overlays the webview and does not shrink the webview automatically.

-Just call the 'register' method on app start to activate the plugin.

 ## Supported platforms

 | Platform | Supported |